 - We have a global system, with standard processes and controls.
 The number of instances may grow depending on the increase in our international footprint.

 - We have one global instance that is configured by regional policies.
-We continue to implement the T&E system through a strategic approach, while balancing other corporate initiatives.
+We continue to implement the T&E system through a strategic approach while balancing other corporate initiatives.

 - This is one of the few applications at our company that is fully implemented globally with no exceptions.
 Concur is a very solid tool, which makes up for the fact that their customer service can sometimes be slow to respond.

-- We are currently running multiple instances due to recent acquisition and their legacy instance still running.
+- We are currently running multiple instances due to the recent acquisition and their legacy instance still running.

 Reducing the number of system instances can help reduce technology costs, but, perhaps more importantly, can be a significant enabler for standardizing processes so that high-value employees don’t experience added complexity or unnecessary differences when preparing and submitting travel expense reports.
-In addition, for many senior-level employees the most visible touch-point to Shared Services is the Travel process, so for Shared Service professionals this is one area where it probably makes sense to over-perform.
+In addition, for many senior-level employees, the most visible touch-point to Shared Services is the Travel process, so for Shared Service professionals, this is one area where it probably makes sense to over-perform.